WebTheDev/webthedev/README.md

 ---

 ### 🖥️ Bot Hosting:
 Are you in need of a place to host your discord bot or a bot in my [public repositories](https://github.com/WebTheDev?tab=repositories)?
 Then look no further!
-I offer bot hosting services for all different kinds of bots for 2 dollars a month!
-Join the Reb's Designs [discord](https://discord.gg/clappedmods) for more infomation!
-Specs are...
+I offer bot hosting services for all different kinds of bots for only a dollar a month!
+[Click here](https://hosting.rebsdesigns.com/) for more info!
 - 250% Cpu Utilization
 - Ram: 256MB
 - Storage: 1024 MB